 The enactment of the Hope Credit and other forms of permanent learning credits reflected a desire to increase attendance at post-secondary educational institutions by lowering tuition costs for parents.

-- The Hope Credit is designed to provide tax cuts to make higher education affordable for taxpayers and their children.
+The Hope Credit is designed to provide tax credits to make higher education affordable for taxpayers and their children.

-- The eligibility requirements associated with the tax benefit are based on the type of post-secondary education pursued, the number of courses, and the type of expenses.
+The eligibility requirements associated with the tax benefit are dependent on the type of postsecondary education pursued, the number of courses, and the type of expenses.